m-lab/npad-support/README.md

 This opens the possibility of rebuilding the rpms between some of the verification steps.
 With the slightly modified travis deployment rules, we could, for example:
-* Developer uses a sandbox-* branch, so rpm is pushed to 'private' folder, in sandbox project.
+* Developer uses a private fork, or commits to a sandbox-* branch.
+RPM is pushed to 'private' folder, and developer can test prior to review.
-* When PR is merged into upstream branch, typically 'dev', travis will automatically write a new rpm into a testing folder.
+* When PR is merged into upstream 'dev' branch, travis will automatically write a new rpm into a testing folder.
 From there it should be loaded onto the test-bed for initial testing.
 * On successful testing, the same commit will be tagged, triggering